Meet Our Staff

 Community Health Worker

-Why Freddy became a Community Health Worker: I am a Community Health Worker because I want to empower people living with HIV to get the healthcare to which they have the right and never give up on reaching for a better care and benefits.
+Why Freddy became a Community Health Worker: I am a Community Health Worker because I want to empower people living with HIV to get the healthcare to which they have the right and never give up on reaching for better care and benefits.